domscontent/domscontent.github.io/_posts/2025-05-15-My-digital-diary.md

 thanks for stopping by.

+> The real purpose of life is to learn to enjoy a little, and tollerate a lot.

 <img src="bio-photo.jpeg" alt="Dom's Content" width="100"/>

 #### I have figure out I can host this for free on github pages<br/>